jamaloflagos/note_app/README.md

 To delete a note:

-    Click the "Delete" icon (trash bin) next to the note you want to delete.
+    Click the "Delete" icon (trash bin) below the note you want to delete.
     Confirm the action in the pop-up dialog.

+Share Note

+To share a note:

+    Click the checkbox button next to the note you want to share.
+    Click the share icon bo=utton that pops up under the note.

 Log Out

 To log out of your account:

-    Click on your profile picture or name in the top-right corner.
+    Click the "Logout" button in between the plus icon and your propfile picture.
     Select "Log Out" from the drop-down menu.

 3. Categories